ecdysisxyz/StableCredit/README.md

 ## StableCredit

 This repository contains the smart contracts for a decentralized lending protocol built on Ethereum.
 The protocol allows users to issue and transfer stablecoins, submit loan applications, and vote on freezing or unfreezing users.
-Governance tokens are used to facilitate the voting process, ensuring a decentralized decision-making mechanism.
+Governance tokens facilitate the voting process, ensuring a decentralized decision-making mechanism.

 ## Overview